 Adolescent Services: Adolescent services are offered for youth 13-18 years of age.
 Providers offer an array of services from outpatient to residential.
-Adolescent treatment programs can help build a strong foundation for long term recovery.
+Adolescent treatment programs can help build a strong foundation for long-term recovery.
 The sooner we can recognize that an adolescent may be using the sooner help can be provided.

 Adult Services: Adult services are offered for those 18 and older.
-Alabama’s treatment providers offer withdrawal management (formerly known as detoxification), residential treatment, intensive outpatient treatment, outpatient treatment and medication assisted treatment.
+Alabama’s treatment providers offer withdrawal management (formerly known as detoxification), residential treatment, intensive outpatient treatment, outpatient treatment, and medication-assisted treatment.
 One or more of these services is offered in 59 of Alabama’s 67 counties.

 Co-Occurring Services: Co-Occurring treatment programs specialize in treating mental health disorders and substance use disorders concurrently, as better outcomes are achieved when patients receive simultaneous treatment for both disorders.
 Services are available in Calhoun, Chilton, Cullman, Dale, Jefferson, Lauderdale, Mobile, Montgomery, Morgan, and Shelby counties.

-Women’s Services: Women’s treatment must address the physiological responses to substance use, medical problems and disorders, pregnancy, relationships, trauma, socioeconomic issues, culture, co-occurring disorders, relevant recovery support and continuing care.
+Women’s Services: Women’s treatment must address the physiological responses to substance use, medical problems and disorders, pregnancy, relationships, trauma, socioeconomic issues, culture, co-occurring disorders, relevant recovery support, and continuing care.
 ADMH receives funding under the Federal Block Grant for pregnant and parenting females.
-Females eligible to enter must be pregnant; or have care and custody of dependent children; or have lost custody of dependent children and have the potential for family reunification.
+Females eligible to enter must be pregnant; or have care and custody of dependent children, or have lost custody of dependent children and have the potential for family reunification.
 Children can accompany mom to treatment.
 Pregnant women have priority admission to ALL certified treatment providers in Alabama and there are NO admission fees for pregnant women and women with dependent children.

 Nicole Walden, Director and State Opioid Treatment Authority